Maxcreager/WIN_USB_BLOCK/README.md

 # Win_USB_Blocker

-USB Blocker is a Rust application designed to block USB write access on a computer.
+Win USB Block is a Rust application designed to block USB write access on a computer.
 It provides an easy-to-use interface to manage the blocking and unblocking of USB devices.

 ## Features